-47 Secured moveable property
+47 Secured moveable (personal) property

-What are the requirements for creation and perfection of a security interest in moveable property?
+What are the requirements for creation and perfection of a security interest in moveable (personal) property?
 Is a 'control' agreement necessary to perfect a security interest and, if so, what is required?

 Security interest on non-real property is limited to pledge or mortgage of certain types of machinery and vessels.
 Pledge requires delivery of the pledged property to the pledgee or a third party agreed by a custodian.
+If the pledged property is a right, it has to be represented by a written instrument that has to be delivered to the pledgee and the pledge has to be notified in writing to the debtor of the right.
 Where the pledged property is a share in a company, recordation of such pledge in the share registry of the company is required.
 Mortgage requires registration with the competent authority.